yeselthangarita2017/Python_Modeling-Gamma-Oscillations-in-the-Striatum/README.md

 <br>
 * Lots of meetings! <br>
 * Hard to pin down a specific question (we learned so much in NMA!) <br>
-* We were able to implement models that inially seemed really daunting.
+* We were able to implement models that initally seemed really daunting.